vincentbernat/network-lab/lab-l3-hyperv/README.md

 reflectors.
 GoBGP is not the most flexible tool for the job as it only supports one RIB (except in route server mode).
 For IPv6, only BIRD is used.

+VM get their IP trough DHCP.
+This makes use of a DHCP relay.
+However, the setup is incredibly fragile due.
+Destination subnet has to be known by the agent through the relay.
+Since we only have one subnet for the VM, this works fine but as soon as you put multiple subnets, this won't work as easily.